wu-benjamin/wombat-symx/README.md

 ## Setup

-Note that LLVM 13+ is required for running the program and for creating `*.bc` LLVM binaries.
-This is packaged with the latest rust compiler (`rustc +1.60.0`).
+Note that LLVM 13 is required for running the program and for creating `*.bc` LLVM binaries.
+This is packaged with the following rust compilers (`rustc 1.60.*-1.64.*`).

 For MAC and Linux, run:
 ```zsh